sbmlteam/libsbml/examples/README.txt

   % make

 Next, you may wish to try running the example programs on some SBML files.
-There are a number of sample models used for testing the rest of libSBML in src/sbml/test/test-data.
-So for example, you could do try the following:
+There are a number of sample models provided for this purpose in the "sample-models" subdirectory here.
+So for example, you could do try the following (if you were in the "c++" subdirectory):

-  % printSBML     ../../src/sbml/test/test-data/l2v1-branch.xml
+  % printSBML     ../sample-models/from-spec/level-2/algebraicrules.xml
-  % readSBML      ../../src/sbml/test/test-data/l2v1-delay.xml
+  % readSBML      ../sample-models/from-spec/level-2/dimerization.xml
-  % convertSBML   ../../src/sbml/test/test-data/l1v1-rules.xml l2v1-rules.xml
+  % convertSBML   ../sample-models/from-spec/level-2/enzymekinetics.xml
-  % validateSBML  ../../src/sbml/test/test-data/l2v1-branch.xml
-  % validateSBML  ../../src/sbml/test/test-data/l1v1-branch.xml
+  % validateSBML  ../sample-models/from-spec/level-2/twodimensional.xml
-  % validateSBML  ../../src/sbml/test/test-data/l1v1-branch-schema-error.xml
+  % validateSBML  ../sample-models/from-spec/level-2/overdetermined.xml

 More models may be obtained from a number of other sources, including the BioModels Database (http://www.ebi.ac.uk/biomodels/).